yurilaaziz/neo-instabot/README.md

   - `instabot-py` or `python3 -m instabot_py`
   - `instabot-py -c myconfiguration.yml` or `python3 -m instabot_py -c myconfiguration.yml`
-  - `instabot-interactive` to use the legacy interactive mode (deprecated and will be removed soon)

 - ** Configuration  ** ⚙️

 By running `instabot-py`,  the Bot reads its configuration from instabot.config.yml in your current directory. you can run the bot with a different configuration `instabot-py -c myconfiguration.yml`

-- **Legacy Interactive Mode (DEPRECATED)** ⚙️

-When you first run `instabot-py -i` a file called `config.ini` will be created in your current directory, along with an SQLite DB.

-After the initial configuration, you can manually edit `config.ini` with a text editor.
-Restart the bot for changes to take effect.

-The `%username%.db` file contains a record of the posts the bot has liked, and the users it has followed/unfollowed.

-The `%username%.session` file stores your session with Instagram to avoid re-logins each time you start the bot.

 ## Upgrade ⬆️